-The MNC has a magnet quench escape hatch through which persons inside the Magnet Room could evacuate into Zone 3 in the event of an extreme pressure build-up.
+The MNC has a magnet quench escape hatch through which persons inside the Magnet Room could evacuate into the Control Room in the event of an extreme pressure build-up.
 It is located between the MR system console and the Magnet Room door.
 The Magnet Room also has several open waveguides which would help relieve at least some pressure.